Did you just start on a keto diet but you’re not feeling as great as you expected? Well, it’s perfectly normal to be exhausted on the keto diet.

 So, do you want a personalized keto plan that works?

-To get this, you need to discuss with an expert who will ask several questions about your health and meal plan.
+To get this, you need to discuss your diet with an expert who will ask several questions about your health and meal plan.

-This will ensure that you get a personalized keto plan that works specially for you.
+This will ensure that you get a personalized keto plan that works especially for you.

-If you’re ready to enjoy the fantastic effects of a keto diet including effective weight loss, better overall health, and improve your fitness levels, then it’s time to make your move.
+If you’re ready to enjoy the fantastic effects of a keto diet including effective weight loss, better overall health, and improvements in your fitness levels, then it’s time to make your move.